Opportunities for both the young and young at heart!

 Pail of Tadpoles – Frogs start as tadpoles and so do our theatre kids!
 Pail of Tadpoles offers classes for 1st - 3rd graders and for 4th and 5th graders.
 In the fall, these wonderful, wiggly groups meet weekly for eight weeks and each session has something exciting and interesting to offer.
 They have a great time learning the basics of theatre, as well as participating in many age appropriate hands-on theatre activities.
 Each spring, the Tadpoles present a fun production.
 There is no fee for the spring session as there are show tickets to purchase.
 The fee for the fall session is $35.

-Froglets – New in Fall, 2015 is this group for 6th and 7th graders.
+Basket of Froglets – This fun group is for 6th and 7th graders.
 Froglets (which, in nature are not quite frogs) will participate in more challenging activities, preparing them to join the super active Box of Frogs.
 There is a fee of $35 for each 8 week session (Fall and Spring semesters).

 Box of Frogs – Box of Frogs is the Young Actors’ Guild for Playhouse in the Park.
 This very active group of 8th-12th graders creates part of the backbone of our community theatre.
 Box of Frogs meets year-round and each session has something exciting and interesting to offer.
 Whatever a person’s ability or knowledge of theatre, there is a welcome place for you in Box of Frogs.
 Past activities include writing and producing cabarets, developing and leading drama workshops at a local elementary school, hosting workshops for children, and producing full stage productions.
 In July, 2016, the Box of Frogs traveled to New York City, where they participated in theatre workshops and saw three Broadway shows, including HAMILTON and ALADDIN!